sanjay-murmu-au9/interviewPreparation-2025/README.md

 Slice: extract the portion of arr are return new arr without modify original arr;
 const originalArray = [1, 2, 3, 4, 5];
 const slice = originalArray.slice(2,4) // 3,4

+# Hashing:- Its one way function used mainly for authentication like storing password; cannot be reverse

+# Encryption:- Two way func used for data transformation using cipherText using a key; can be reversed

+# advatanges of Nodejs
+  1. single Language support for both FrendEnd and Backend
+  2. Non Block I/O & event driven
+  3. Huge Eco system
+  4. scalability

+# disAdvantages
+  1. CPU intensive Task no Ideal
+  2. immuture or low-quality packages
+  3. Rapid changes

 # Difference between forEach(), map(), filter(), and reduce() in JavaScript
   :- each iterate over the arr; but serve a diff purpose;